top of page

 An experienced dentist or oral surgeon can usually confidently diagnose a dry socket based on:

-• patient symptoms (severe, radiating pain)
+• patient symptoms (severity of pain, radiating pain)

 • visual examination of the socket (and an empty socket without a blood clot is typical)